 Leptin in Human Energy and Neuroendocrine Homeostasis

-Healthy lean and overweight subjects are admiited to the General Clinical Research Center at Columbia University Medical College and placed on a liquid formula diet.
+Healthy lean and overweight subjects are admitted to the General Clinical Research Center at Columbia University Medical College and placed on a liquid formula diet.
 Calories are adjusted until weight is stable and then subjects undergo testing of neuroendocrine, autonomic, and metabolic function.
 All subjects undergo an in-patient 10% weight reduction.
 Subjects are studied in a single blind placebo control design in which they are studied at usual weight and while maintaining a 10% reduced weight.
-At either usual weight or reduced state subjects undergo a single blind crossover placebo/control study in which they receive placebo,lepin injections while on an isocaloric diet either at usual weight or following a 10% weight loss.
-Leptin injections are given in doses that restored 8AM circulating leptin concentrations to those present at initial body weight.
+At either usual weight or reduced state subjects undergo a single blind crossover placebo/control study in which they receive placebo, leptin injections while on an isocaloric diet either at usual weight or following a 10% weight loss.

 |Official Title:||Leptin in Human Energy and Neuroendocrine Homeostasis|

-Subjects undergo studies at their usual body weight which is used as a baseline against which to compare subjects following weight loss with or without tri-iodothyronine or leptin repletion.
+Subjects undergo studies at their usual body weight which is used as a baseline against which to compare subjects following weight loss with or without leptin repletion.

-Subjects are studied while at a 10% reduced body weight and receiving twice daily doses of placebo for 5 weeks.
-Data from this phase of the study are compared to baseline arm (A) to examine the effects of weight loss without leptin repletion.
+Subjects are studied while at a 10% reduced body weight and receiving placebo injections for 5 weeks.

-twice daily iinjections of saline in the same volume as will be used for B-2 leptin injections
+Twice daily injections of saline in the same volume as will be used for leptin injections.

 Other Name: Saline

-Subjects are studied while at a 10% reduced body weight and receiving twice daily injections of "replacement" leptin for 5 weeks.
-Data from this phase of the study are compared to placebo arm (B-1) to examine the effects of of leptin repletion in weight-reduced subjects.
+Subjects are studied while at a 10% reduced body weight and receiving leptin injections for 5 weeks.

 Other Name: Metreleptin

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00265980
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00265980

 |United States, New York|